cdc1979/Devnuggets/README.md

 can block robots is to add a minimum delay for a form to be filled in, clearly a human will take longer than a few secons to fill in a form)

+The Anti Robot helper also adds a hidden "Honey Pot" field to your form, which is intended to remain hidden, and empty, and the form submit will fail if its not. i.e. a robot filled in that field automatically.

 ###SQL/MYSQL Helpers

 Simple classes for executing Raw SQL, and querying using DataSets.